AnFreTh/NAMpy/README.rst

 Fit a Model
 ******************************

-To build and train a model in xDL, follow these steps:
+To build and train a model in nampy, follow these steps:

 1. **Load the Data:**